 You can even use Bitcoin to pay for flights, hotels, apps, computer parts, or jewelry.
 There are Gift Card websites that accept more than 20 different cryptocurrencies and through these, you can buy anything.

-Ripple, Ethereum, Litecoin, etc are not as popular as Bitcoin is.
-Though Apple has authorized at least 10 different cryptocurrencies as viable forms of payment.
+Ripple, Ethereum, Litecoin, etc, are not as popular as Bitcoin is.
+However, Apple has authorized at least 10 different cryptocurrencies as viable forms of payment.

 We should mention that some marketplaces like OpenBazaar and Bitify accept cryptocurrencies only.